stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 - Reserved size and headroom size of port's priority group `0`, `3` and `4` are zero.
 - Reserved size of queues and port buffer pools of the port are zero.
 - Sizes of shared buffer pool and shared headroom pool are updated accordingly.
-- Reserved size and headroom size of port's management priority-group is zero.

 The flows of this are the same as those of deploy a switch.